trallnag/copier-template-python-script/README.md

 ## Contributing

 No point in contributing.
-Made for my (Tim) personal use only.
+Made for my personal use only.

 ## Licensing